sourcegraph/sourcegraph-public-snapshot/doc/admin/external_database.md

 - `CODEINTEL_PGDATABASE`
 - `CODEINTEL_PGSSLMODE`

-:warning: It is not recommended to configure both PostgreSQL instances to point to the same external database.
-They should either be configured to point to distinct hosts (recommended), or configured to point to distinct databases on the same host.
+:warning: If you have configured both the frontend (pgsql) and code intelligence (codeintel-db) databases with the same values, the Sourcegraph instance will refuse to start.
+Each database should either be configured to point to distinct hosts (recommended), or configured to point to distinct databases on the same host.

 ### sourcegraph/server